mobilecoinfoundation/mobilecoin/.github/pull_request_template.md

 Soundtrack of this PR: [link to song that really fits the mood of this PR]()

+### Motivation

+< The motivation for the changes in this PR.
+"Currently we..."
+"This is needed because...">

 ### In this PR
-* < Additions, removals, fixes, features, and the motivation for these changes, e.g. "This is needed because..." >
+* < Additions, removals, fixes, features >

 < Ticket status, e.g. "fixes #issue number" >